-Different clients have different preferred modes of payment – cash, cheque, online payments, or through e-wallets and mobile payments.
-Allow them to choose their mode of payment so that the matter is not dilly-dallied.
+Different clients have different preferred modes of payment – cash, check, online payments, or through e-wallets and mobile payments.
+Allow clients to choose their mode of payment so that the payment is not delayed.

 4. Change the frequency of invoicing

-If you are working with your clients on a long-term basis and raise invoices from time to time, increasing the frequency of invoicing can help with the small but quicker influx of cash.
-Eg. You can switch to sending invoices fortnightly instead of monthly.
+If you are working with your clients on a long-term basis and issue invoices once a month, increasing the frequency of invoicing can help with the small but quicker influx of cash.
+You can switch to sending invoices weekly instead of monthly.

 5. Motivate your customers to pay sooner

-It is not uncommon for your customers to be tied up in their regular activities resulting in slippage of payments.
+It is not uncommon for your customers to be tied up in their daily activities resulting in missed payments.
 A gentle, friendly, and timely reminder can often do the trick for you in such cases.
 In other cases where the collection becomes tough, you might have to resort to stricter follow-up involving leadership as well.

-Offering early bird discounts is likely to entice your customers to may payments before time.
-It creates a win-win.
-While you get your reservation in the cash kitty before time, they benefit by getting a discount.
+Offering early pay discounts is likely to entice your customers to make payments before due dates.
+It creates a win-win situation.
+While you get your payments before the due date, they benefit by getting a discount.

-► Harden the terms to include the penalty for delayed payments
+Harden the terms to include a penalty for late payments

-Imposing a late fee for overdue payments can work in your favor as a) the client would want to avoid it b) you would get paid before the other contractors.
+Imposing a late fee for overdue payments can work in your favor as a) the client would want to avoid additional charges; b) you earn income when payments are late.

 6. Implement milestone payments

-Alter your terms and conditions to incorporate milestone payment – instead of all payments at the end of work done.
-This way your cash reserves can be replenished from time to time.
-You could also consider working on a part-advance (deposit) payment too.
-It is not an uncommon norm in business.
-If your clients are cash-rich they may be open to this concept.
+Alter your terms and conditions to incorporate milestone payments - instead of all payments being due at job completion.
+This way your cash reserves can be replenished from time to time when pre-defined progress points are reached on the job.
+You could also consider requiring a down payment for the job to begin, an advance(deposit).
+It is not uncommon in business to request a deposit.
+If your clients can afford it, they may be open to this concept.

 7. Negotiate terms with your supplier

-Seek discounts for paying before time.
-Pay in time, if not early, to avoid falling prey to the late payment penalty.
+Seek discounts for paying early from your vendors and suppliers.
+Pay on time, if not early, to avoid falling prey to the late payment penalty.
 This also helps you build trust.
-If you are facing temporary issues, you could request your vendor to relax the terms as a one-off case.
+If you are facing temporary issues, let your vendor know and request relaxed terms as a one-off case.

 8. Increase prices